Mindset Book Summary, You have Fixed or Growth Mindset

 4) Champions

-• Idea of natural is prominent in sports specially, where big teams are looking for naturals and are willing to pay huge amounts to sign them.
+• The idea of nature is prominent in sports, especially where big teams are looking for naturals and are willing to pay considerable amounts to sign them.

-• There are many examples of naturals who went from top to bottom at the first sign of failure and that is due to their fixed mindset.
-It is about either you are talented or not.
+• There are many examples of naturals who went from top to bottom at the first sign of failure, and that is due to their fixed Mindset.
+It is about whether you are talented or not.

-• Dr. Carol claims that in many researches champion always have growth mindset, no matter how naturals they seem while performing.
-They found three traits of growth mindset in champions.
+• Dr. Carol claims that in many types of research, champions always have a growth mindset, no matter how natural they appear while performing.
+They found three traits of a growth mindset in winners.

-• Finding #1 – Success Those with the growth mindset found success in doing their best, in learning and improving.
-And this is exactly what we find in the champions.
+• Finding #1 – Success Those with a growth mindset succeeded in doing their best, learning, and improving.
+And this is precisely what we see in the champions.

-• Finding #2 – Failure Those with the growth mindset found setbacks motivating.
+• Finding #2 – Failure Those with a growth mindset found setbacks motivating.
 They’re informative.
 They’re a wake-up call.

-• Finding #3 – Process – People with the growth mindset takes charge of the processes that bring success and maintain it.
+• Finding #3 – Process – People with a growth mindset take charge of the processes that bring success and maintain it.

 5) Relationships

-• Many people want to feel their relationship is special and not just some chance occurrence.
+• Many people want to feel their relationship is unique and not just some chance occurrence.
 This seems okay.
-So what’s the problem with the fixed mindset?
+So, what’s the problem with the fixed Mindset?
 There are two.

-• First: If You Have to Work at It, It Wasn’t Meant to Be, whereas Growth mindset people believes that a good, lasting relationship comes from effort and from working through inevitable differences.
+• First, If You Have to Work at It, It Wasn’t Meant to Be, whereas Growth mindset people believe that a good, lasting relationship comes from effort and working through inevitable differences.

-• Second: Problems Indicate Character Flaws, whereas Growth mindset people believes that choosing a partner is choosing a set of problems.
+• Second: Problems Indicate Character Flaws, whereas, in a Growth mindset, people believe choosing a partner is choosing a set of problems.
 There are no problem-free candidates.
-The trick is to acknowledge each other’s limitations, and build from there.
+The trick is acknowledging each other’s limitations and building from there.

-• In spite of wishing best of children, students, and trainees, their parents, teachers, and coaches often uses words, say things which sends wrong message.
+• Despite wishing the best for children, students, and trainees, their parents, teachers, and coaches often use words that send the wrong message.

-• We don’t have to always be praising.
-Inquiring about the child’s process and just showing interest in it goes a very long way.
+• We don’t always have to be praising.
+Inquiring about the child’s process and showing interest in it goes a long way.

 time for change image

-1. Identify the Triggers Try to find out when you fall in to fixed mindset persona, in what all situation it triggers, and forces you to give on things, judge self/others negatively.
+1. Identify the Triggers Find out when you fall into a fixed mindset persona in what situation it triggers and forces you to give up on things and judge yourself/others negatively.

-1. Give Name to Your Fixed Mindset Persona This is turning process into fun.
-As yo become more aware and catch yourself in situation where it pops up.
-Take a step back, listen to it, acknowledge, but don’t let it affect you.
+1. Give Name to Your Fixed Mindset Persona This turns the process into fun as you become more aware and catch yourself in a situation where it pops up.
+Take a step back, listen to it, acknowledge it, but don’t let it affect you.

-1. Educate Your Fixed Mindset Persona – As soon as you catch fixed mindset persona, acknowledge and then ask questions that lead you to growth mindset like what am I missing? what can I learn from this?
+1. Educate Your Fixed Mindset Persona – As soon as you catch a fixed mindset persona, acknowledge and then ask questions leading to a growth mindset, like What am I missing?
+What can I learn from this?
 How can I seek help?

-I have also created a video of a few quotes from the book.
-Hope you like it.
-Please do subscribe to my YouTube channel self-help books quotes- Myread4change
+I have also created a video of a few quotes from the Book.
+I hope you like it.
+Please subscribe to my YouTube channel for self-help book quotes- Myread4change.

 Conclusion

-As you finish reading Mindset, you will be able to identify yourself in one mindset or little in both and it will help you move to a Growth Mindset.
+As you finish reading Mindset, you can identify yourself in one Mindset or minor in both, and it will help you move to a Growth Mindset.

 One of the best ways to change is to focus on questions we ask ourselves and others.
 It speaks volumes of our belief system.
 You may consider reading Change Your Questions, Change Your Life.

-Hope this book summary helped you in some way.
+I hope this book summary helped you in some way.
 Please share your thoughts in the comment box.
-I would love to hear from you
+I would love to hear from you.

 Thank you for your time.